 Yes Yes, in part No

-(a) If the answer is yes or yes, in part, please describe the most relevant and successful measures taken with regard to the security and safety of those items at the time of manufacture.
+(a) If the answer is yes or yes, in part, please describe the most relevant and successful measures taken with regard to the security (Canada)of those items at the time of manufacture.
+(USA – combine subsections a, b and c)

-(b) Please describe the most relevant and successful measures taken with regard to the security and safety of those items at the time of import, export or transit.
+(b) Please describe the most relevant and successful measures taken with regard to the security of those items at the time of import, export or transit.

-(c) Please list and describe measures and good practices adopted by your country in the area of stockpile security and safety of firearms, parts and components and ammunition held by the State.
+(c) (Switzerland – distinguish between state and civilian stockpiles) Please list and describe measures and good practices adopted by your country in the area of stockpile security (Canada, USA)of firearms, parts and components and ammunition held by the State.

-(d) Please cite and attach the related norms and policies.
+(d) Please cite and attach the related (Canada) laws and policies.

 H. Information on brokers and brokering activities (article 15, paragraph 1 (a)-(c))*

-as your country established or considered establishing measures or a system for regulating the activities of those who engage in brokering activities (art.
-15)?
+Has your country established or considered establishing measures or a system for regulating the activities of those who engage in brokering activities (art.
+15)?(Canada: Has your country established a system for brokering?/ 2nd question”: Has your country considered establishing such a system?)

 Yes No